 For the purpose of our discussion, developing a backbone includes the following:

-- Your ability to say no when you mean no, which usually also means you just said yes to yourself
+a) Your ability to say no when you mean no, which usually also means you just said yes to yourself.

-- Your ability to make requests/ask for what you need
+b) Your ability to make requests/ask for what you need.

 Although this may seem simple, if you are addicted to such statements as “I don’t want to rock the boat,” “I will avoid conflict at all costs or I hate conflict”, “I want people to like me”, “I don’t want to hurt people” and on and on, take a deeper look; you probably cannot do any of the three things necessary to have a backbone.